dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

     # On branch master
     nothing to commit, working directory clean

-That's it - the site is now in git, ready to be backed up onto GitHub, if you like.
-When you make changes, remember to do the following, so you can roll them back later:
+That's it - the site is now in git, ready to be backed up onto `GitHub <https://github.com/>`_, if you like.
+When you make changes, remember to do the following, so they're stored and versioned in git:

 .. code-block:: console

     $ git add .
     $ git commit -m"Description of the changes I made."

-Ok, that's it for part one - you should now have a working Pelican site, in a python virtual environment, being served by Apache via a VirtualHost on your local machine.
+OK, that's it for part one - you should now have a working Pelican site, in a python virtual environment, being served by Apache via a VirtualHost on your local machine.

 Coming up in Part 2:
 --------------------------

-- Content creation workflow
+- Content creation work-flow
 - Creating & customizing your theme
 - Custom Jinja filters
 - Configuring your Pelican site